mediacurrent/theme_generator_8/README.md

 ### IMPORTANT

-To test the changes you've made locally, ensure your theme uses the same version of node as the generator.
+To test the changes you've made locally, ensure your new theme uses the same version of node as the generator.